RobertRivas/geoportfoliovite/README.md

 ## 🧭 Features in the Map

-This app utilizes the **ArcGIS API for React** to enable the following features:
+This app utilizes the **ArcGIS Maps SDK for JavaScript** to enable the following features:
 - **Interactive maps** with zoom and panning 🔍
 - **Custom map markers** and layers to display data 📍
 - **Popups** to display detailed map data 🗣️